Kingdom of Croatia-Slavonia: Literacy

 According to the 1910 census, illiteracy rate in Kingdom of Croatia–Slavonia was 45.9%.
 The lowest illiteracy was in Zagreb, Osijek and Zemun.

 Military

-The Croatian Home Guard was the military of the Kingdom.
+The Royal Croatian Home Guard was the military of the Kingdom.
 Additionally, Croats made up 5 percent of members in the Austro-Hungarian Common Army, a higher proportion than the percentage of the general population of the empire they composed.
 Notable Croatians in the Austro-Hungarian Army included Field Marshal Svetozar Boroević, commander of the Imperial and Royal Aviation Troops Emil Uzelac, commander of the Austro-Hungarian Navy Maximilian Njegovan and Josip Broz Tito who later became Marshal and President of the Socialist Federal Republic of Yugoslavia.

 Culture

 The modern University of Zagreb was founded in 1874.
 The Yugoslav Academy of Sciences and Arts and Matica hrvatska were the main cultural institutions in the kingdom.
 In 1911 the main cultural institution in the Kingdom of Dalmatia, Matica dalmatinska, merged with Matica hrvatska.
 Vijenac was one of the most important cultural magazines in the kingdom.
 The building of the Croatian National Theatre in Zagreb was opened in 1895.
 The Croatian National Theatre in Osijek was established in 1907.
 The Sisters of Charity Hospital in Zagreb was the first established in the kingdom.